vprashant3/taco-cloud/src/main/java/com/cleancode/Clean_Code_Notes.md

     - Avoid mental mappig between already knownn vairable names
     - Class names should be nouns or noun phrase names
     - Method names should be verb or verb phrase names
-    - Pick one word per concept, ie, of fetch, retrieve and get use one thorugh the code
+    - Pick one word per concept, ie, of fetch, retrieve and get use one through the code
-    -
+    - Don't add unncessary context

+## Functions